seikichi/tiff.js/README.md

 ## Use it in your own project simply

-You just need to keep the `tiffThumbnails.js` file from this project, and the `tiff.js` files from tiff.js (let them both in the same directory as tiff.js will try to load the worker).
+You just need to keep the `tiffThumbnails.js` and the `tiff.js` files from this project, (let them both in the same directory as tiff.js will try to load the worker).
 In your html file, include the javascripts:
 ```html
 <script src="/path/to/tiff.js"></script>